Skip to content

 How do you find companies that will sponsor you?

 Make sure to identify the right contact person to build a connection with and follow up with them.
+Working with an event organizer or event management company could help lighten the load.

 avatar